 Can you get a good watch for under $1,000?
-Heck, you can get a good watch for under $100!
-So yes, in fact, you can get a great watch for under $1,000, and moreover one that looks and performs well beyond its price tag.
+Definitely, yes!
+In fact, you can get a great watch for under $1,000 and one that looks and performs well beyond its price tag.
 But you have to know what to look for and, better yet, what you are looking for.
 How much should you pay?
 Well, anyone who has a general ceiling of $1,000 for a watch probably wants a floor of around $500.
-And while there are great watches in the under $500 club, let’s concentrate on the $500 to $1,000 range.
-And there’s a lot in there.
+And while there are great watches in the under $500 club, let’s concentrate on the $500 to $1,000 range because there’s a lot in there.

 For Impressing at the Office

 Finding a good watch to wear at the office sounds easy.
 Well, it isn’t.
 Office-appropriate watches can range from a classic round case on a leather strap, to a tool watch on a stainless steel oyster bracelet.
 Consider a mix of both breeds with the Hamilton Khaki Field.
 It has a subtle military-inspired style that comes off as quite simple and somewhat reserved, especially with a 38mm case — though the 42mm option doesn’t feel bulky.
 The Swiss watch wears equally well on a stainless steel bracelet or a leather strap.
 As a bonus, it’s a field watch so it similarly feels at home on a NATO strap for more casual weekending.
 You can pick one up for just north of $500, though deals for less can be found.